ddaan/django-dynamic-views/docs/usage.rst

 To use django-dynamic-views in a project::

-    import django_dynamic_views
+    from django_dynamic_views.views import DynamicListView, DynamicCRUDView, DynamicUpdateView, DynamicCreateView

-As it's possibe to override a lot of the standard behviour on a view and template level we start with an easy example.
+As it's possible to override a lot of the standard behaviour on a view and template level we start with an easy example.
 It will use the easiest template and view code possible:

 **Models**